 - Remove debris from around your home as soon as possible because it can attract rodents, lizards and insects on which snakes feed.

 - Be aware of snakes that may be swimming in the water trying to get to higher ground.

 - If you find a snake in your house, do not panic.

 - Seek advice from someone who knows how to safely remove the snake.
-Contact the Department of Environment, Land, Water and Planning on 136 for a list of snake catchers in your area.
+Contact the on Tel. for a list of snake catchers in your area.

 If you are bitten by a snake

 - Do not wash the around the .

 - Keep still and calm, and get medical help quickly by calling triple zero (000).

 - If you cannot get to a hospital right away, apply first aid – lay or sit down with the bite below the level of your heart.
 Cover the bite with a clean, dry dressing or bandage and, if possible, splint the limb.

 - Note the time of the bite and when the bandage was put on.